ghalamif/ArgoCD/argo-rollout/README.md

 ### Summary
 This Rollout in this example did not utilize an ingress controller or service mesh provider to route traffic.
 Instead, it used **normal Kubernetes Service networking**(i.e. kube-proxy) to achieve an approximate canary weight, based on the closest ratio of new to old replica counts.
 As a result, this Rollout had a **limitation** in that it could only achieve a minimum canary weight of **20%** , by scaling 1 of 5 pods to run the new version.**In order to achieve much finer grained canaries, an ingress controller or service mesh is necessary.**

+## Best Practice
+You can visit [here](https://github.com/argoproj/argo-rollouts/blob/master/examples/rollout-bluegreen.yaml) to see officially Best Practices from ArgoCD